 - Why we rate this experience as possibly the best of our lives.

 - Why we’re moving on from family travel to cultural and adventure travel.
 Things are changing here.

 It’s been hard, there were tears, there was a lot of swearing and there was prayer of the please-let-us-come-out-of-this-alive, sort.
-There was also singing and glorious days as the boys skipped and played on the gentler slopes through enchanted forests.
+Also there was singing and glorious days as the boys skipped and played on the gentler slopes through enchanted forests.